fommil/fpmortals/manuscript/frontmatter.md

 A>
 A> Although this book uses scalaz, a variant using cats will be created A> (subject to demand).
 In the meantime, you can obtain a gratis copy of A> [Advanced Scala with Cats](http://underscore.io/books/advanced-scala/) by Underscore Consultants.
-At this point, A> cats is mostly a clone of scalaz, so this book is relevant for either A> library.
+At this point, the A> cats API is mostly a clone of scalaz, so this book is relevant for A> either library.

 # Copyleft Notice